 Graduate-level certificate programs are designed to help participants further their education and advance their careers.
-The programs enable those who have already earned a Bachelor’s degree in business administration or other major, to earn a certificate in one of UWest’s professional tracks by completing a set of six targeted courses.
+The programs enable those who have already earned a Bachelor’s degree in business administration or other major, to earn a certificate in one of UWest’s professional tracks by completing a set of seven targeted courses (21 units).
 Through the programs, participants acquire in-depth knowledge, practical skills, and first-hand experience in the selected area of studies.

 Prerequisites (6 units):

-BUS 210 Introduction to Financial Accounting (3) and BUS 211 Introduction to Managerial Accounting.
+BUS 210 Introduction to Financial Accounting (3) and BUS 307 Managerial Accounting (3).

 Undergraduate Accounting Major courses (at most 6 units can be counted toward the Certificate requirements):

 Graduate-level courses in Accounting (at least 12 units):

 Based on the students’ needs, the Department can also offer a graduate-level Certificate program in other concentrations such as Management and Marketing.
 The course requirements and structure of the courses will be similar to the previous Certificate program in Accounting.